librato/librato-java/README.md

     batch.addGaugeMeasurement("east-orchard", "apples", 100)
     batch.addGaugeMeasurement("west-orchard", "apples", 200)

+You can also specify a metric period (in seconds) per-gauge/counter as of version `1.0.2`:

+    batch.addGaugeMeasurement("east-orchard", 60, "apples", 100)
+    batch.addGaugeMeasurement("west-orchard", 60, "apples", 200)

 Now, it's time to submit to Librato.
 One must specify an epoch that will be applied to all of the measurements as well as a source that will be applied to measurements that did not have a source specified when adding to